 This course is aimed at preparing students aspiring to take the SAT test.
-This is a 9 month course for which students meet in 36 weekly sessions of two and a half hours each.
+This is a 9-month course for which students meet in 36 weekly sessions of two and a half hours each.
 Each week, the instruction time is equally divided between the two separate streams – one for Math, and the other for Verbal & Writing.
-Students have granular enrollment choice to either of the individual streams or for the entire course.
-Students will acquire, practice and review competencies that are required to perform well and significantly improve their test scores in Math, Writing, Grammar, Critical Reading and Vocabulary.
-Interactive lecture sessions will be complemented by full length practice tests to build up knowledge, accuracy, speed and confidence.
+Students have a granular enrollment choice to either of the individual streams or for the entire course.
+Students will acquire, practice, and review competencies that are required to perform well and significantly improve their test scores in Math, Writing, Grammar, Critical Reading, and Vocabulary.
+Interactive lecture sessions will be complemented by full-length practice tests to build up knowledge, accuracy, speed, and confidence.
 Each test will be scored and reviewed.
-Each homework essay shall be reviewed by the teachers and individual guidance provided to students to improve writing of full length essays with proper style and content, which are well structured, well developed, grammatically correct, and well presented.
+Each homework essay shall be reviewed by the teachers and individual guidance provided to students to improve the writing of full-length essays with proper style and content, which is well structured, well developed, grammatically correct, and well presented.

-Test Taking Strategies: Students will gain knowledge in test staking strategies and techniques appropriate for a timed, multi-section SAT test.
-Students will also learn time-saving techniques, speed/mental math, answering multiple choice questions, how to review for correctness & accuracy, and verification/cross-checking techniques.
+Test Taking Strategies: Students will gain knowledge in test-taking strategies and techniques appropriate for a timed, multi-section SAT test.
+Students will also learn time-saving techniques, speed/mental math, answering multiple-choice questions, how to review for correctness & accuracy, and verification/cross-checking techniques.

-Full-length Practice Tests: A baseline test and several Full length tests will be administered during the course of the 36 weeks, followed by complete review and analysis of each test.
+Full-length Practice Tests: A baseline test and several Full-length tests will be administered during the course of the 36 weeks, followed by a complete review and analysis of each test.
 Personalized guidance for special study in specific areas shall be provided to each student.

 What is SAT